-Atmosphere consists of various gases and particles, which we need for various purposes.
+The atmosphere consists of various gases and particles, which we need for various purposes.
 Oxygen is one of the most crucial things on the earth which determines the survival of living things.
 Other than that carbon dioxide is also important for the survival due to its importance in photosynthesis.
-Except these natural phenomena, people have developed methods to make use of air to fulfill their various needs.
+Except for these natural phenomena, people developed methods to make use of air to fulfil their various needs.

-Carbon dioxide tanks are readily available, can easily buy, and cost less.
-Their maintenance is easy and doesn’t need an advanced regulator.
-Carbon dioxide can be stored as a liquid in a low pressure.
+Furthermore, carbon dioxide tanks are readily available, and we can easily buy them.
+Also, they cost less.
+As a result, their maintenance is easy and doesn’t need an advanced regulator.
+Carbon dioxide can be stored as a liquid in low pressure.
 However, they are unreliable at low temperatures.

 What is the Difference Between Compressed Air and CO2?

 Compressed air is the air that is under pressure, consisting of oxygen, nitrogen, carbon dioxide and all the other gases in the atmosphere and CO2 is a gaseous molecule that forms from a carbon atom and two oxygen atoms.
 The key difference between compressed air and CO2 is that the pressure of compressed air is much higher than the normal atmospheric pressure while we usually store carbon dioxide at low pressure.

 Moreover, Compressed air is more expensive than carbon dioxide.
 As another important difference between compressed air and CO2, the Carbon dioxide tanks are easy to find and doesn’t need advanced regulators like compressed air tanks do.

 The below infographic gives more information on the difference between compressed air and CO2.

 Compressed air and CO2 are very important gaseous sources.
 The key difference between compressed air and CO2 is that the pressure of compressed air is much higher than the normal atmospheric pressure while we usually store carbon dioxide at low pressure.